fmguimaraes/micronode/README.md

-Micronode is a set of tools easily bootstrap a (micro)service architecture. is Is made with NodeJS, Express, MongoDB, SocketIO, TusIO and is intended to be used inside a folder that respects the organization described in /scaffod folder.
-Its current status is WIP.
+Micronode is a set of tools to easily bootstrap a (micro)service architecture.
+It is made with NodeJS, Express, MongoDB, SocketIO, TusIO and is intended to be used inside a folder that respects an specific organization (described in /scaffod folder).
+This project is not finished; proper documentation and example are needed.

 ## Actions
 ## Routes